"Fürth?" I asked my friend Clarissa raising a quizzical brow.

 Which 3 words best describe the city?

-authentic, independent, special
+Authentic, independent, special

 If Fürth was a person, what would be its main characteristic?